 4. The fiscal year of the church is from January 1st to December 31st.

 5.1.
-The audited or reviewed annual financial report must be presented at the Annual Meeting of the members.
+The audited, reviewed or compiled annual financial report must be presented at the Annual Meeting of the members.

 6. The Board will establish an Audit / Financial Review Committee that will provide oversight of the financial reporting process.